Notifications from Aflac

 How to get the accelerated death benefit rider

-As stated, a death benefit rider may be automatically included in your life insurance policy.
+As stated, an accelerated death benefit rider may be automatically included in your life insurance policy.
 If it’s not, you can simply reach out to your insurance company and ask for this type of coverage.
-Keep in mind that you may need to prove you’ve developed a qualifying serious condition or terminal illness before you can access an accelerated death benefit rider.1
+Keep in mind that you may need to prove you’ve developed a qualifying condition or terminal illness before you can access an accelerated death benefit rider.1

-There are several situations where an additional rider may be needed.
+There are several situations where an accelerated death benefit rider may be needed.
 If you have a family history of a chronic or terminal illness, for example, you may want to consider this add-on.
 Also, if you know you don’t have enough savings to cover unexpected medical expenses ,an accelerated death benefit rider may be helpful.

 Aflac offers an accelerated death benefit